eristoddle/FOF/README.md

 - Can't figure out how to set Apache's document root so I can just browse to http://192.168.56.101, so have to use a virtual host and edit host's host file for now.
 - Phalcon dev tools installed but not available in path, known issue with dev tools
+- www-data permissions on a Windows host. cache files can't be written

 ##TODO
 - Keep all dev tools in shell scripts